 You’ve just finished weeding your garden bed and are planning to order mulch, but you look back at the wake of your weeding in horror.
 Little black tufts of landscape fabric stick out of the ground everywhere.
 The score is: weeds 10 pts, weed block fabric 0.
 Now you’re faced with the question, “Should I remove landscape fabric?”
 Continue reading for tips on removing old landscape fabric.

 Why Should I Remove Landscape Fabric?

-Cheap landscape fabric can tear when first installing.
+Cheap landscape fabric can tear when first installed.
 As you can imagine, if it tears easily, it’s not very effective against strong weeds that poke up through the soil and then the fabric.
 Thick landscape contractor weed block fabric is much more effective at keeping weeds from poking through.
-However, this high quality landscape fabric is costly and sediment still develops on top of it after a while.
+However, this high-quality landscape fabric is costly, and sediment still develops on top of it after a while.

 How to Get Rid of Landscape Fabric